Comprehensive Review of SuperAGI

 • Free Plan: $0/month with 100 credits/month and access to 1 SuperAGI App.
 No credit card required.

 • Business Plan: $40/user/month (annual) or $48/user/month (monthly) with 2,500 credits/month and access to all SuperAGI Apps.
-Adds RBAC, audit logs, a Customer Success Manager, priority support under 24 hours, and external API access.
+Adds RBAC, audit logs, a Customer Success Manager, and priority support under 24 hours.

 • Enterprise Plan: Custom pricing with SAML SSO, SCIM provisioning, unrestricted API access, and customization support.

 The credit costs add up: enriching a phone number costs 10 credits, an email costs 1, anonymous website visitor identification costs 10 per lead, AI-generated emails cost roughly 2, and voice agents run about 15 credits per minute.
 Additional credit packs cost $49/month for 2,500 credits, and credits expire at the end of each billing cycle with no rollover.
-Teams running high-volume outreach should model expected credit usage carefully, as costs can rise fast.
+For a full breakdown and ZoomInfo cost comparison, see SuperAGI Pricing.

 Where SuperAGI Falls Short

-Email Deliverability Gaps: For a platform built around outbound outreach, the absence of built-in email warm-up is a notable gap.
-When deliverability, reply quality, or targeting precision matters, SuperAGI's limitations show.
-Teams that depend on landing in the primary inbox may need external warm-up tools, which undercuts the all-in-one value proposition.
+Email Deliverability Gaps: The absence of built-in email warm-up is a notable gap for a platform built around outbound outreach.
+Teams that depend on landing in the primary inbox may need external warm-up tools, undercutting the all-in-one value proposition.

 Data Foundation Questions: SuperAGI's database of 275M+ contacts and 75M+ companies is respectable but smaller than established data providers.
-The platform is young, and independent verification of data accuracy across markets is limited.
-Enterprise teams accustomed to verified direct dials and business emails at scale may find the data insufficient.
+Independent verification of data accuracy across markets is limited.
+Enterprise teams accustomed to verified direct dials at scale may find the data insufficient.

 Credit Consumption Unpredictability: The credit model means every action has a cost, and heavy usage increases costs quickly.
-A team running parallel dialing, enriching contacts, identifying website visitors, and generating AI emails can burn through credits faster than expected.
-Unused credits at cycle-end are lost (no rollover), and teams that exceed their allocation must either pause or buy additional packs.
+Parallel dialing, contact enrichment, website visitor identification, and AI-generated emails can burn through credits faster than expected.
+Unused credits expire at cycle-end with no rollover.

 AI SDR Handling of Nuance: AI SDRs struggle with complex objections and the nuances of human decision-making.
-When a prospect raises a subtle concern or asks a question that requires genuine understanding of their business, the AI can fall short.
-This is a limitation of current AI broadly, but it matters more when autonomous prospecting is the core pitch.
+When a prospect raises a subtle concern that requires genuine business understanding, the AI can fall short.
+This limitation matters more when autonomous prospecting is the core pitch.

-Support Response Times: Some users report that support turnaround could be faster for urgent queries.
-The Starter plan offers 72-hour resolution, a long wait when outreach campaigns are stalled or data issues arise.
+Support Response Times: The Starter plan offers 72-hour resolution, a long wait when outreach campaigns are stalled.
+Some users report support turnaround could be faster for urgent queries.

-These limitations aren't failures.
-They're the natural consequence of a young company building an ambitious platform.
-But they create a clear gap for teams that need verified data at scale, intelligence that explains deal dynamics, and enterprise-grade reliability.
+These limitations are the natural consequence of a young company building an ambitious platform.
+They create a clear gap for teams that need verified data at scale, intelligence that explains deal dynamics, and enterprise-grade reliability.

-ZoomInfo addresses SuperAGI's data and intelligence gaps from a different starting point.
+ZoomInfo addresses these gaps from a different starting point.
 Where SuperAGI began as an AI agent framework and pivoted into GTM, ZoomInfo has spent nearly two decades building the data infrastructure that underpins enterprise go-to-market.
-The workflow overlap is real (both platforms help teams find leads, engage them, and close deals) but the foundations differ, and those foundations determine what each platform does well.
+Both platforms help teams find leads, engage them, and close deals, but the foundations differ.

 The Most Comprehensive B2B Data: A verified foundation built over nearly two decades.